atet/3dp/README.md

 Issue | Solution
 --- | ---
+**"The printer is working but having issues with the print."** | Here are common 3D printer issues: https://www.simplify3d.com/resources/print-quality-troubleshooting
-**"Printer doesn't seem to be working out of the box!"** | You should return or exhange the printer as it may not be worth repairing it
+**"Printer doesn't seem to be working at all out of the box!"** | You should return or exhange the printer as it may not be worth repairing it
 **"A ton of filament is coming out during `Load Filament` step!"** | Instead of pushing the filament all the way to the hotend nozzle (through the white filament guide tubing), only clamp it between the metal teeth of the extruder
 **"It's not working!"** | This concise tutorial has distilled hours of sweat, tears, and troubleshooting; _it can't not work_